 There are also borrower programs that deviate from standard income requirements.

 For example, Federal Housing Administration (FHA) loans have no specific income requirements.
 For these loans, lenders look at how much income is eaten up by monthly bills and debt service, as well as your employment track record.
-In and of itself, salary – dollars earned – doesn’t play a big role in FHA underwriting, though typically, the more money a person makes, the better they’re potentially able to cover their monthly expenses.
+A borrower’s salary doesn’t play a big role in FHA underwriting, though typically, a lender will assess applicants with higher salaries as less-risky borrowers.

-People reporting income from second jobs must provide tax documents to support that claim.
-Those who are self-employed must show proper tax documents and complete Fannie Mae’s Cash Flow Analysis, or one that uses a similar set of measures.
+People reporting income from second jobs must provide tax documents in support.
+Those who are self-employed usually have to show proper tax documents and complete Fannie Mae’s Cash Flow Analysis, or another similar tool as part of their application.

 For the most part, however, borrowers will want to make sure these documents are in order: